-Cardiovascular Technology consists of multiple specialties within the profession; invasive cardiovascular technology, adult echocardiography, pediatric echocardiography, non-invasive vascular technology and cardiac electrophysiology.
+Cardiovascular Technology consists of multiple specialties within the profession: invasive cardiovascular technology, adult echocardiography, pediatric echocardiography, non-invasive vascular technology and cardiac electrophysiology.
 Members in the Cardiovascular Technology profession work with physicians in the diagnosis and treatment of cardiovascular disease.
 The Adult Echocardiographer performs cardiac ultrasounds, exercise and pharmacologic stress testing, and assists with transesophageal, intra-cardiac and intra-operative procedures to provide physicians with the analytical information needed for diagnosis and treatment.

-The Riverside Cardiovascular Technology Program was established in 2021 as a one year certificate program.
-An Associate degree in a health related field is a prerequisite requirement.
+The Riverside Cardiovascular Technology Program was established in 2021 as a one-year certificate program.
 The program curriculum includes a thorough study of ultrasound physics, Echocardiography Technology, skills laboratory time, and over 800 hours of clinical practice.